 While general properties and characteristics of each material are typically similar across brands, some specific qualities (such as durability and heat tolerance) do vary by brand.
-So it's easy to follow along, all cookware material information listed in this article refers specifically to Made In's version of that cookware material.
+So it's easy to follow along, all cookware material information listed in this article refers specifically to Made In's version of these cookware sets and material.

 Stainless Steel Cookware

 - Heat conductivity: Stainless steel cookware conducts heat like a champ.
 With a quality 5-ply stainless steel pot, you'll be surprised at how quickly water boils when compared to anodized aluminum and aluminum cookware.

 - Heat retention: Stainless steel cookware retains heat incredibly well.
 Much like cast iron cookware, stainless steel pans can continue cooking your food after the burner has been turned off because of how well they hold the heat applied to them.
 Unlike cast iron pans, they're much lighter.

-- Heat tolerance: A quality stainless steel pan can tolerate high heats of up to 800F.
+- Heat tolerance: A quality stainless steel saute pan can tolerate high heats of up to 800F.

-- Durability: With proper care, stainless steel will stay looking and performing as if it were brand new forever.
+- Durability: With proper care, a stainless steel pot or pan will stay looking and performing as if it were brand new forever.
 Stainless steel is nonreactive, meaning acidic foods will have no effect on it.
 In order to avoid nicks and dents, we don't recommend using metal utensils in stainless steel pots and pans.